 Quart-sized mason jar

-Add the distilled water, rubbing alcohol, dish soap, and essential oils to your jar.
+Add the rubbing alcohol, dish soap, and essential oils to your jar.
 Put the lid on and swirl or shake gently to mix.

-Remove the lid and add your cleaning cloths to the jar.
-Keep adding them until the cleaning solution has absorbed into the cloths, then add one more for good measure.
+Next, remove the lid and add your cloths or rags to the jar.
+Continue adding more until the cleaning solution has saturated all the cloths, then add one more for good measure.

 Replace the lid on the jar, then turn it upside-down for a minute or so.
 And voila, your reusable cleaning wipes are ready to use!

-Have you tried making or using reusable cleaning wipes yet?
+Have you tried making your own reusable cleaning wipes yet?